nutchaponhan/nestjs-pattern-simple-ddd/README.md

 ## Description

-Drizzle domain driven pattern with global transaction.
+Drizzle domain driven pattern with global transaction, using [ts-rest](https://ts-rest.com/) (api-spec can also be used with react query on FE).

 ## Installation